Mynusjanai/flatiron-phase1-yelp/README.md

 Due to the breadth of data and the openness of the potential solution, we implemented a bottoms-up approach in our analysis.
 We started with the entire potential data set and narrowed our results to individual solutions.

 We first decided to narrow down our search by identifying the top three categories which utilize the Yelp service, from both a business advertising perspective (advertising revenue) and consumer usage perspective.
-Based on that list, we identified a singular target market (high-end Indian Restaurant) based on potential for effective application of data analysis on the data present.
+Based on that list, we identified a singular target market (high-end Indian Restaurant) based on the potential for effective application of data analysis on the data present.

-Next, we identified six target urban markets where we would potential locate the business: Brooklyn, Miami, San Jose, Chicago, Washington D.C and Los Angeles.
-We then used data analysis to determine which markets already had an existing higher-concentration of high-end Indian restaurants in the area.
+Next, we identified six target urban markets where we would potentially locate the business: Brooklyn, Miami, San Jose, Chicago, Washington D.C, and Los Angeles.
+We then used data analysis to determine which markets already had an existing higher concentration of high-end Indian restaurants in the area.

-Once narrowed down, we finally wanted to use data analyis to determine which remaining markets already have an appreciate consumer base of demand which would support a new entrant in the market with business.
+Once narrowed down, we finally wanted to use data analytics to determine which remaining markets already have an appreciated consumer base of demand which would support a new entrant in the market with the business.
 In order to make comparisons, we first created "Baselines" of existing business "averages".
 <br>
 <br>